-If it’s located in or around your home, keep your eyes on it at all times and call your local snake catcher.
-(If possible, take a photo if safe to do so, it makes our job easier if we know what species of snake we are dealing with.)
+If the snake is located in or around your home, keep your eyes on it at all times and call your local snake catcher, Snake Rescue Sunny Coast.
+Take a photo if it is safe to do so as being able to identify the snake makes our job easier if we know what species of snake we are dealing with.

 No, not all snakes are venomous.
 Of all snake species found in Queensland, about 65% of them are venomous.

 Two specific groups of snakes produce venom: front-fanged snakes (Elapids) and some rear-fanged snakes (Colubrids).
 The Elapids group contains some of the most notoriously venomous snakes in Australia, such as the Taipan, Eastern Brown Snake, and the Tiger Snake.